 2017-2021 Actions Measure Result Outcomes

-Healthy community
+Healthy community ,

 Support the community to deliver programs and activities to protect and enhance biodiversity values across land in Manningham Maintain or increase total volunteer hours Source: Council data Achieved We continue to incentivise and encourage private landholder weed and pest animal control with Local Environment Assistance Fund (LEAF) grants and advice.
 Pest deer control and monitoring of deer numbers are ongoing with landholders in the Jumping Creek Landcare group and other landholders.
 We are working with the Department of Environment, Land, Water and Planning (DELWP) and other Councils to draft a Deer Management Plan with \$1 million of funding for our region.

 Liveable places and spaces

 Deliver initiatives to ensure sustainable land use and protection of landscape and natural heritage assets Maintain or increase total projects completed Source: Council data In progress Our bushland maintenance work is ongoing and the current bushland maintenance contract has been extended a further six months till December 2021.
 We are developing a new work program to guide the next bushland maintenance contract.

-2017-2021 Actions Measure Result Outcomes

-Resilient environme nt

-Resilient environme Initiatives to advocate and protect Manningham's natural spaces, rivers, creeks and Green Wedge Plan implementation Source: Council data Achieved We continue initiatives to advocate and protect Manningham's natural spaces, rivers, creeks and Green Wedge by: • Advocating to the Victorian Government regarding pest deer management.
-The Victorian Government has committed over \$19 million to pest deer control across the state in response to our past advocacy. \$1 million of this will be to manage pest deer in Melbourne's periurban north east suburbs, including Manningham.
-A Deer Management Plan is being drafted by the Department of Environment, Land, Water and Planning (DELWP) in collaboration with Manningham and other Green Wedge Councils. • Providing advice and advocacy continues for other projects that impact on Manningham's natural spaces. • Development of the Climate Action Plan and an Environmental Strategy.
-Adoption of the Yarra River Corridor Concept Plan that
+2017-2021 Actions Measure Result Outcomes Resilient environme ent Resilient environme Initiatives to advocate and protect Manningham's natural spaces, rivers, creeks and Green Wedge Plan implementation Source: Council data Achieved We continue initiatives to advocate and protect Manningham's natural spaces, rivers, creeks and Green Wedge by: • Advocating to the Victorian Government regarding pest deer management.
+The Victorian Government has committed over \$19 million to pest deer control across the state in response to our past advocacy. \$1 million of this will be to manage pest deer in Melbourne's peri- urban north east suburbs, including Manningham.
+A Deer Management Plan is being drafted by the Department of Environment, Land, Water and Planning (DELWP) in collaboration with Manningham and other Green Wedge Councils.
+Providing advice and advocacy continues for other projects that impact on Manningham's natural spaces.
+Development of the Climate Action Plan and an Environmental Strategy.
+Adoption of the Yarra River Corridor Concept Plan that outlines our vision for the future use of passive and organised recreational open space along the river corridor from the Eastern Freeway in Bulleen to Finns Reserve in Templestowe Lower.

-•

-2017-2021 Actions Measure Result Outcomes Vibrant and prosper rous economy Advocate for an improved long-term future and viability in the green wedge through economic and tourism opportunities Maintain or increase local GDP Source: ABS / REMPLAN Not achieved The most significantly affected industry in our local government area impacted by the pandemic is retail.
+2017-2021 Actions Measure Result Outcomes Vibrant and prosper Vibrant and prosperous economy Advocate for an improved long-term future and viability in the green wedge through economic and tourism opportunities Maintain or increase local GDP Source: ABS / REMPLAN Not achieved The most significantly affected industry in our local government area impacted by the pandemic is retail.
 Local advocacy has been our main focus to assist with recovery.
 At year-end, the local GDP is \$4.74 billion, which is less than last year, mainly due to the pandemic's impact on our local retail sector.
-Well-governed Cour ncil Lead and educate Maintain or increase Achieved Programs included: the community in environmental services and programs community initiatives Source: Council data Community environmental education and engagement programs and events including the Middle Yarra Landcare Network Rabbit Action Day, the City Nature Challenge and Nature Walks, Smarter Living recycling & compost, worm farm and other webinars.
+Well-governed Cour ncil Lead and educate Maintain or increase Achieved Programs included: the community in environmental services and programs community initiatives Source: Council data Community environmental education and engagement programs and events including the Middle Yarra Landcare Network Rabbit Action Day, the City Nature Challenge and Nature Walks, Smarter Living recycling &amp; compost, worm farm and other webinars.
 A 'Prepare your home for winter' energy-saving webinar (by the Australian Energy Foundation).
 Doncaster Hill community garden working bees, Friends of Yarra Valley Parklands activities, Equiculture horse information sessions.
 Melbourne Water webinars.
 Queensland Fruit Fly information session.
 Opportunity to contribute the BBC 'Planet Earth 3' documentary.
 We promoted all our programs and initiatives through our